tosmi-ansible/ansible-pipeline-demo/README.md

   Ansible code and bringing it to production?

 Answering the questions above when starting with a blank page is hard.
-There are multiple solutions and even more tools to achive the desired result.
+There are multiple solutions and even more tools to achieve the desired result.

 This Demo setup tries to answer some of these questions.
-We only scratch the surface of what's acutally possible.
+We only scratch the surface of what's actually possible.
 It's not the definitive answer but should help getting started without staring at a blank page.